gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker/gaffer-images.md

 # Gaffer Images

-As demonstrated in the [quickstart](../quickstart.md) its very simple to start up a basic in memory gaffer graph using the available Open Container Initiative (OCI) images.
+As demonstrated in the [quickstart](../quickstart.md) it is very simple to start up a basic in memory gaffer graph using the available Open Container Initiative (OCI) images.